RobotLeopard86/CacaoEngine/libs/README.md

 It currently supports PNG, JPEG, Targa (TGA), TIFF, and WebP files.

-## `libcacaoformats`
-> [!WARNING]
-> This library is being superseded by the new `libcacaoasset` library, and will be **removed** once that transition is complete.

-`libcacaoformats` is a library for working with Cacao Engine file formats, including asset packs, cubemaps, shaders, materials, and worlds.
-It deals with both "packed" (binary) and "unpacked" (YAML) files, the former being used at runtime by the engine and the latter being used by developers directly.

-It powers most of the Cacao Engine tooling behind the scenes.

 ## `libcacaoasset`
 `libcacaoasset` is a library for encoding and decoding the new Cacao Engine file formats, which are based on [Jaguar](https://github.com/RobotLeopard86/Jaguar) streams.
 It succeeds the old `libcacaoformats` library, which dealt with the old, custom formats.